HL7/davinci-ecdx/input/pagecontent/attachments.md

 - "Unsolicited Attachments" imply that the *Provider* assigns the claim and line item identifiers (in other words, a "placer identifier") upon claim generation.
 - Re-association of attachments to the Claim, subsequent Claim processing and adjudication, and follow up communication are out of scope and out of band.

-{% include examplebutton_default.html example="attachment-scenario1.md" b_title = "Click Here To See Example Scenario 1: CCDA Document Attachments" %}
+{% include examplebutton_default.html example="attachment-scenario1.md" b_title = "Click Here To See Example CCDA Document Attachments" %}

 ### Signatures